Andrew McCutchen Player Props: Pirates vs. Brewers

 Andrew McCutchen At The Plate

-- McCutchen has driven home a run in 17 games this year (28.8%), including more than one RBI in 10.2% of his games and producing three or more of his team's runs on one occasion..
+- McCutchen has had at least one RBI in 28.3% of his games this year (17 of 60), with more than one RBI six times (10.0%).
+He has also accounted for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.